-In the sixties, economists like Mehbub-ul-Haq, Simon Kunets and other proponents of Capitalism thought that “the balancing forces of growth, competition, and technological progress lead in later stages of development to reduced inequality and greater harmony among the classes” However, that has proved to be wrong in most parts of the world.
+In the sixties, economists like Mahbub-ul-Haq, Simon Kuznets, and other proponents of capitalism thought that “the balancing forces of growth, competition, and technological progress lead in later stages of development to reduced inequality and greater harmony among the classes” However, that has proved to be wrong in most parts of the world.

 The exponential growth in Islamic financial assets in the past two decades has raised incomes for corporations, their top managers substantially in many Muslim countries.
 However, income levels for workers at the bottom did not grow that much.

-Same is the case with the Islamic finance of today.
-It seems to be following the footsteps of conventional finance (or Capitalism as we know it today) in every sense of the word, from product structuring to marketing and every thing in between.
+The same is the case with the Islamic finance of today.
+It seems to be following the footsteps of conventional finance (or capitalism as we know it today) in every sense of the word, from product structuring to marketing and everything in between.
 Despite all the fanfare in the growing field of Islamic finance, no significant data suggests that any Muslim country was able to reduce income inequality by utilizing excess liquidity in Islamic financial assets.
-Islamic economists as well as practitioners, so far, have failed to suggest and implement ways to reduce income inequality among the masses in Muslims countries.
+Islamic economists as well as practitioners, so far, have failed to suggest and implement ways to reduce income inequality among the masses in Muslim countries.

-The other day, we published a story on how much assets Muslim individuals, governments, institutions and other stakeholders have while tens of millions of people are suffering from abject poverty in most of the Muslim countries.
-The policymakers as well as Islamic finance practitioners have to give a serious thought on how the poorest of the poor could also benefit from the growing assets of the Islamic finance industry.
+The other day, we published a story on how much assets Muslim individuals, governments, institutions, and other stakeholders have while tens of millions of people are suffering from abject poverty in most Muslim countries.
+The policymakers, as well as Islamic finance practitioners, have to give a serious thought on how the poorest of the poor could also benefit from the growing assets of the Islamic finance industry.
 If it is not done so, the industry is doomed to failure and will be considered as yet another face of conventional finance which infamously takes care of the haves but utterly ignores the plight of the have-nots.

-We, as Islamic finance practitioners, policy makers, researchers and other stakeholders need to think about this issue seriously as we can not just continue with the growth of Islamic finance the way we have been doing for the past several years if we have large number of masses whose lives have not been changed despite the significant inroads the Islamic finance industry has made in some of the Muslim countries during the last couple of decades.
+We, as Islamic finance practitioners, policymakers, researchers, and other stakeholders need to think about this issue seriously as we can not just continue with the growth of Islamic finance the way we have been doing for the past several years.
+We have a large number of masses whose lives have not been changed despite the significant growth the Islamic finance industry has shown in some of the Muslim countries during the last couple of decades.